|

 get people from all over.
 How many people do you know that live within

-walking distance of Sloan-Ketterling, b) What is most likely is
+walking distance of Sloan-Kettering, b) What is most likely is

 that the hospital’s representative will send you a garbage answer, with

-doctor’s letterhead and signature; your composition.
-Go ahead; you
+letterhead and signature; your composition.
+Go ahead; you can give a

 letter clearly REQUESTS A REPLY.
 Another Helpful hint: FAX wherever you can to save